 How to Make Sweet and Spicy BBQ Sauce - the Recipe Method

 Cook Down the Peppers, Onions and Garlic.
-Heat the oil in a large saucepan to medium heat.
+Heat the oil in a medium saucepan to medium heat.
 Add onion and peppers and cook for 5 minutes to soften.
 Add the garlic and cook another minute, until garlic becomes fragrant.

 Simmer the Sauce.
 Add remaining ingredients and stir until everything is combined.
-Bring to a boil, then reduce heat and simmer for 10 minutes to let the flavors mingle.
-You can simmer longer if you’d like.
+Bring to a boil, then reduce heat and simmer for 10 to 15 minutes to let the flavors mingle.
+You can simmer longer if you'd like.

 Option 1 - Strain the Sauce.
 Strain into a serving container and use as desired.

 Option 2 - Process the Sauce.
 Transfer the ingredients to a food processor and process until smooth for a thicker version.
 Use as desired, or strain to thin it out.

 Serve it Up.
 You can serve this right away, or let it sit awhile to allow the flavors to more fully develop.
 Store in the refrigerator in a sealed container.

 Boom!
 Done!
 Your sweet and tangy and spicy homemade bbq sauce is ready to go!
 Use it on anything from the grill, from BBQ chicken wings to bbq chicken pizza, grilled pork chops, grilled chicken, pork ribs, all of your favorites.